leon-paul-hart/100-days-of-code/log.md

 - <https://ballardsoftware.com/adding-appsettings-json-configuration-to-a-net-core-console-application/>
 - <https://blog.bitscry.com/2017/05/30/appsettings-json-in-net-core-console-app/>

-The issue here is that they all show a completely different way of doing things, going to have to go through them and figure out what is the most relevant method.
+**Thoughts:** The issue here is that they all show a completely different way of doing things, going to have to go through them and figure out what is the most relevant method.

-Little in the way of programming process that I can show, as uploading the develop branch to Github would expose the API key as it is currently in the code for debugging.
+**Link to work:** Little in the way of programming process that I can show, as uploading the develop branch to Github would expose the API key as it is currently in the code for debugging.